uncommonhacks/guide-hybrid/README.md

 will have a few mentors during the event who will be around to answer any technical questions, and there are also are probably other hackers who might be familiar with what you are working with.
-Just send a message to the *technical\_help* channel on Slack, and someone should get back to you!
+Just send a message to the *technical\_help* channel on Discord, and someone should get back to you!

-If you have a question about the event for the Uncommon Hacks team (such as a scheduling questions, rule clarifications, etc.), send a message to the *questions* channel.
+If you have a question about the event for the Uncommon Hacks team (such as a scheduling question, a rule clarification, etc.), send a message to the *questions* channel.
 There’s a good chance someone else has the same question, and this lets anyone on our team respond.
-You can also message any of the team members directly on Slack if necessary.
+You can also message any of the team members directly on Discord if necessary.

 ## Additional Events

-At Uncommon Hacks, we’ll have numerous fun events, such as workshops done by students, Soylent Pong, SOLO cup stacking, and much more.
+At Uncommon Hacks, we’ll have numerous fun events, such as technical workshops given by students and professionals, [Bob Ross](https://www.youtube.com/watch?v=lLWEXRAnQd0) painting, sunrise yoga, and much more.
 These workshops are meant to be fun learning experiences that serve as a break from your project.
-And yes, Soylent Pong is what it sounds like - [beer pong](https://www.bpong.com/beer-pong-rules/), a common college drinking game, but with [Soylent](https://www.soylent.com/), the meal replacement drink.
-We will also have water available.

 We want the other events to be a surprise… so you will not find out until the day of ;).

 ## Food

-We’ll be providing all meals and snacks throughout the event, so don’t worry about bringing food (unless you love very specific snacks).
-If you have dietary restrictions, all the food should be clearly labelled and there should be options for everyone.
-If something isn’t labelled or you have any other questions, please let us know.
+We have scheduled breaks during meal times for folks in Chicago, but you can grab grub at any time during the event.

 ## Sleeping

-Hackathons have a reputation for uninterrupted work with little sleep, but it’s important that you have energy for the entire event and don’t burn out.
+Hackathons have a reputation for uninterrupted work with little sleep, but it’s important that you have the energy for the entire event and don’t burn out.
 You *should* take some time to get a decent night’s sleep.

-At Uncommon Hacks, we’ll have a large room for sleeping.
-We’ll also have earplugs (highly recommended), and would recommend you bring a sleeping bag and/or blanket.

 ## Finishing your Project

-When you’re almost done with your project, make sure to finalize your submission on Devpost and click submit before the deadline (12pm on Sunday)!
+When you’re almost done with your project, make sure to finalize your submission on Devpost and click submit before the deadline (2 pm on Sunday)!
 Devpost will be the way we look and submit projects, so it is key that you register for a team otherwise your project will not be judged.
 You can select which of the theme and sponsor prizes you want your project to be reviewed for.

 When time is up, you must stop hacking.
-However, you’re allowed to debug and make small fixes to their programs if necessary, e.g. if during demoing your hack you find a bug that breaks your application and the fix is only a few lines of code, it's fine to fix that.
+However, you’re allowed to debug and make small fixes to their programs if necessary.
+For example, if you are demoing  your hack, and you find a bug that breaks your application, and the fix is only a few lines of code, it's fine to fix that.

 ## Demos and Presentations

 ### The Expo

-After hacking has ended and a short break for lunch, the main room will be set up for demos in a science-fair style expo.
-We’ll use the Devpost submissions to assign each group to a table, and announce the table assignments when they are determined.
-Your group will be given a table number, and there will be some time for judges and other participants to walk around and see your projects.
+After hacking has ended, we will assign teams to virtual rooms for a science-fair style expo.
+We’ll use the Devpost submissions to assign each group to a room and announce the assignments when they are determined.
+Your team will be given a room number, and there will be some time for judges and other participants to move between rooms to see your projects.
 Even if your project isn’t fully working or you didn’t finish it, you should still present!
 People like hearing about what you tried to do, what challenges you faced, what technology you used, and what you learned.